Frequently Asked Questions

 speed.
 Frequently, scene data is more useful to determine vehicle speed.

 Are accident scene measurements of vehicle impact and rest positions always required to reconstruct an accident?

 No. Scene measurements can be beneficial, but scene photographs and even witness testimony may provide the needed information.

 Do all recently produced automobiles and trucks have data recorders that provide accident data?

 part of the air bag system.
-However, some vehicles do not record event data and the crash data recorded varies by manufacturer.
+However, recorded data varies by manufacturer.
 Many heavy

 Will the data recorders provide vehicle speed at impact and also speed prior to impact?

 The data available varies by manufacturer.
 Many automobiles and light trucks record this data as well as some heavy trucks.
 Please contact us to find out what data the vehicles involved in your accident may record.